jcaillon/Notes/git/git_training.md

   - unmodified = identical to last commit, this is the default state of a file after a checkout
   - modified = present in last commit but has been modified since
   - staged = has been added to the staging area and marked to be part of the next commit
-- Untracked files : everything else, the file was never been added or has been removed since the last commit
+- Untracked files : everything else, the file has never been added or has been removed since the last commit

 You can check the status of each file with `git status -u`.